 Borrowing is anonymous: neither staff nor students can see who has which books.
 Simply take the books you need from the shelves and fill in a borrowing slip with the book’s details.
 When you have finished with them, place the books in the drop box.

-The Jerwood Library’s special collections (rare books) are housed in the Reading Room.
+The Jerwood Library’s special collections are housed in the Reading Room on the ground floor.
 The Larman Collection covers books on Tudor and Stuart history.
 The Strangman Collection covers a wide range of subjects including 18th- and 19th-century English literature.
 The Trinity Hall Collection contains books by and/or about members of Trinity Hall or the history of the College.

 Many, but not all, of the books in the special collections may be borrowed.
 However, they are only accessible during the hours that the library is staffed.
 If you would like to consult the special collections, please contact the library staff.